etcetra7n/TaurusVPN/README.md

 - Yes, if you hate watching ads, but you are ok with going through the hassle of shutting down the server when not in use, and waiting 15-20 seconds for the server to boot up before connecting.
 - No, if you are ok with ads and want multiple VPN location to choose from

-However as far as I have noticed, paying for low end virtual server might often be cheaper that paying for a VPN premium ($4.27 for E2.micro vs $13.2 for TurboVPN).
+However as far as I have noticed, paying for low end virtual server might often be cheaper that paying for a VPN premium ($4.27/month for E2.micro vs $13.2/month for TurboVPN).
 But these low end servers might not be so adept in continuous 4k streaming

 #### How much are the cloud bills
-If you diligently shut down the server when not in use, the bills cpuld be as low as US **$0.07** (seriously).
+If you diligently shut down the server when not in use, the bills could be as low as US **$0.07** (seriously).
 But if you keep it running 24/7, the bills could still be cheap (about $4.27), if you use the cheapest configuration in you cloud service provider (like using micro instances)